OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 End of assembler dump.
 ```

+From here on, you can single-step through the program, print the contents of registers and memory, or tamper with them, to explore the inner workings of the JNI function (which, in this case, simply returns a string).

 ##### Execution Tracing

 Besides being useful for debugging, the JDB command line tool also offers basic execution tracing functionality.
 To trace an app right from the start we can pause the app using the Android "Wait for Debugger" feature or a kill –STOP command and attach JDB to set a deferred method breakpoint on an initialization method of our choice.
-Once the breakpoint hits, we activate method tracing with the trace go methods command and resume execution.
+Once the breakpoint hits, we activate method tracing with the <code>trace go methods</code> command and resume execution.
 JDB will dump all method entries and exits from that point on.

 ```bash
 $ adb forward tcp:7777 jdwp:7288